sashetophizika/hyprscratch/README.md

 * `logs`: show logs

 ## Other Relevant information
-The program doesn't use Hyprland's special workspace by default, it uses workspace 42.

 To find the title needed for a scratchpad, run `hyprctl clients` and check the `initialTitle` field.
 An incorrect title results in the scratchpad not being hidden and a new one being spawned instead.

 To group multiple scratchpads together, bind them to the same key and use `stack` on all of them.